I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 "Absolutely!" the twins and Bryce answered at once, their voices ringing with unmistakable certainty.
 Juliet shot John a withering glare, her eyes flashing, holding back a retort.

 "And the races we used to have?"
 Bryce’s voice softened, edged with nostalgia.
-The words settled into Beatrice like the warmth of the afternoon sun, stirring memories she had long since tucked away.
+The words settled into Beatrice like a familiar melody, stirring memories she had long since tucked away.

 Juliet arched a brow, a slow smile tugging at her lips.
 "Ah, yes.
 The races.
 How could I forget?"